-Charles Krugel has 20-plus years of experience in the field and has run his own practice for more than 15 years (www.charlesakrugel.com).
-His clients are small-to-medium-sized companies and not-for-profits in a variety of industries; some are even based overseas.
-His practice is equal parts prevention, negotiation and litigation.
-Relative to civic and association involvement, he's on the following boards of directors: Latinos Progresando; the Lakeside Community Committee; Youth Outreach Services; the Kelly Hall YMCA; and Oak-Leyden Developmental Services.
-He was also 2014 Chair for the GOA Regional Business Association.
-From 2009-2014 he was a member of the Young Professionals Board of The Chicago Bar Foundation, and is currently on their Advocacy Committee.
+20+ years of experience in the field & 15+ years (www.charlesakrugel.com) in my own practice.
+My clients are small-to-mediumsized companies and not-for-profits in a variety of industries; some are even based overseas.
+My practice is equal parts prevention, negotiation and litigation.
+Relative to civic and association involvement, I'm on the following boards of directors: Latinos Progresando; the Lakeside Community Committee; Youth Outreach Services; the Kelly Hall YMCA; The Decalogue Society; & Oak-Leyden Developmental Services.
+I was also 2014 Chair for the GOA Regional Business Association.
 In 2013, the Chicago Lawyers Committee recognized him as their Outstanding Volunteer Attorney of the Year.
 Education: JD, Ohio Northern University School of Law; MA, I/O psychology, University of North Carolina at Charlotte; and B.S. psychology, Bradley University.